Itshyphen/Escape-Room-Demonstration-in-OpenGL/include/README.md

-Once look at camera class or change it while working on your branch, I guess there is some  problem
+# ComputerGraphics

+I think camera class is not functioning well, so please check it when you are working